 - The type of stock or broth you use is going to dictate whether or not you need to add additional salt at the end.

-- To drizzle sour cream, I stir it until smooth, scoop into a plastic sandwich baggie, and snip off a tiny piece of one corner.
-Then I use it like a piping bag for drizzling.
+- To drizzle sour cream, stir it until smooth, scoop into a plastic sandwich baggie, and snip off a tiny piece of one corner.
+Then use it like a piping bag for drizzling.

-Post originally published on January 4, 2015.
+Post originally published on January 4, 2015, and updated on October 16, 2020, and February 23, 2024.

 I made this tonight for dinner and it was excellent!
 I'm so glad that I made a double batch so that we can enjoy it again tomorrow night and this week for lunch!
 Regarding freezing.....I've had great success with freezing potato and other soups in glass jars.
 I freeze them upside down and leave about 1" space for expansion.
 Defrost, reheat in the jar, and voilà you have a reheated meal.
 Thanks for the fab new and easy recipe!